Hospital: Architecture

 Modern hospital buildings are designed to minimise the effort of medical personnel and the possibility of contamination while maximising the efficiency of the whole system.
 Travel time for personnel within the hospital and the transportation of patients between units is facilitated and minimised.
 The building also should be built to accommodate heavy departments such as radiology and operating rooms while space for special wiring, plumbing, and waste disposal must be allowed for in the design.

 However, many hospitals, even those considered "modern", are the product of continual and often badly managed growth over decades or even centuries, with utilitarian new sections added on as needs and finances dictate.
 As a result, Dutch architectural historian Cor Wagenaar has called many hospitals:

-"... built catastrophes, anonymous institutional complexes run by vast bureaucracies, and totally unfit for the purpose they have been designed for ...
-They are hardly ever functional, and instead of making patients feel at home, they produce stress and anxiety."

 Some newer hospitals now try to re-establish design that takes the patient's psychological needs into account, such as providing more fresh air, better views and more pleasant colour schemes.
 These ideas harken back to the late eighteenth century, when the concept of providing fresh air and access to the 'healing powers of nature' were first employed by hospital architects in improving their buildings.

 The research of British Medical Association is showing that good hospital design can reduce patient's recovery time.
 Exposure to daylight is effective in reducing depression.
 Single-sex accommodation help ensure that patients are treated in privacy and with dignity.
 Exposure to nature and hospital gardens is also important – looking out windows improves patients' moods and reduces blood pressure and stress level.
 Open windows in patient rooms have also demonstrated some evidence of beneficial outcomes by improving airflow and increased microbial diversity.
 Eliminating long corridors can reduce nurses' fatigue and stress.

 Another ongoing major development is the change from a ward-based system (where patients are accommodated in communal rooms, separated by movable partitions) to one in which they are accommodated in individual rooms.
 The ward-based system has been described as very efficient, especially for the medical staff, but is considered to be more stressful for patients and detrimental to their privacy.
 A major constraint on providing all patients with their own rooms is however found in the higher cost of building and operating such a hospital; this causes some hospitals to charge for private rooms.